athena-org/rfcs/text/0000-replace-conrod-with-phosphorus.md

 As mentioned, Phosphorus lacks certain features for it to be used in Zeus, these should be implemented first.
 The following features have to be added to Phosphorus for it to be useable:

 - [x] Implement text rendering on widgets that include text
+- [ ] Add text field widget for text input
-- [ ] Add button widgets with click callbacks
+- [x] Add button widgets with click callbacks

 After those are done, the crate *zeusgui* should be adjusted to use Phosphorus instead of Conrod.